MahinRahman8901/c10-LNHM-plant-sensors/README.md

 For this we have a `seed_data.sh` which will run the `seed.sql` script into the database, therefore inserting all the static data into the tables within the database as well.

-## About

-The Liverpool Natural History Museum is expanding its focus to include botanical science with the introduction of a new botanical wing in 2023.
-To support this initiative, the museum requires a robust system to monitor the health of plants in their conservatory.
-This GitHub repository documents the development and implementation of the Plant Health Monitoring System.

-## Problem Statement

-The current system only provides real-time data via a simple API endpoint, limiting the museum's ability to monitor plant health over time and detect issues promptly.
-To address this, the museum requires:

-- A comprehensive data pipeline hosted in the cloud.
-- Short-term and long-term storage solutions for plant data.
-- Visualization capabilities to view real-time and historical plant data.

-## Hardware

-The museum has invested in an array of sensors connected to a Raspberry Pi to monitor environmental factors affecting plant growth.
-However, the current setup faces challenges such as data reliability issues.

-## Deliverables

-### Data Pipeline

-- Extract data from the provided API endpoint for each plant every minute.
-- Clean and verify data before storing it in a fully normalized database.

-### Short-Term Storage

-- Host the past 24 hours of data in a temporary database solution to manage costs.
-- Export older data to long-term storage.

-### Long-Term Storage

-- Host all data older than 24 hours in a cost-efficient long-term data-storage solution.

-### Visualization

-- Real-time visualization of plant data.
-- Graphical representation of temperature and moisture readings for each plant.
-- Access to historical data stored in long-term storage.

 ## Diagrams

 ### ERD Diagram